Xerography

-Xerography (from the Greek roots ξηρός xeros, meaning "dry" and -γραφία -graphia, meaning "writing") is technique of printing and photocopying.
+Xerography (from the Greek roots ξηρός xeros, meaning "dry" and -γραφία -graphia, meaning "writing") is a technique of printing and photocopying.
 Originally called electrophotography, it was renamed to emphasize that it uses no liquid chemicals, unlike reproduction techniques then in use such as cyanotype.

 History

 Xerography was invented by American physicist Chester Carlson, based significantly on contributions by Hungarian physicist Pál Selényi.
 Carlson applied for and was awarded on October 6, 1942.

 Carlson's innovation combined electrostatic printing with photography, unlike the dry electrostatic printing process invented by Georg Christoph Lichtenberg in 1778.
 Carlson's original process was cumbersome, requiring several manual processing steps with flat plates.

 In 1946, Carlson signed an agreement with Haloid Photographic Company to develop it as a commercial product.
 Before that year, Carlson had proposed his idea to more than a dozen companies, but none was interested.
 Haloid's president, Joseph C. Wilson, saw the promise of Carlson's invention, and saw to it that Haloid diligently worked to produce a working commercial product.

 It was almost 18 years before a fully automated process was developed, the key breakthrough being the use of a cylindrical drum coated with selenium instead of a flat plate.
 This resulted in the first commercial automatic copier, the Xerox 914, being released by Haloid/Xerox in 1960.

 Xerography is now used in most photocopying machines and in laser and LED printers.